hegde-atri/old-hegdeatri-dot-com/src/pages/projects/banking-application/index.md

 expected it to be.
 I have used EF Core in conjunction with Microsoft SQL Server.

 I have written a trigger for new transaction entries on the database (in the SQL folder).

-## Objectives

-Before we started coding our project idea, we had to do some planning and set ourselves some goals.
-Listed below, are my goals.

-### User

-- User will be able to login using his credentials.
-- User entered email should be verified with a confirmation email.
-- User should be able to change their password (Azure B2C).
-- User should be able to setup 2 Factor Authentication (2FA).
-- Support user management using Azure Active Directories.
-- Use authentication standard of OpenID / OAuth
-- Customers logged in should have a persistent access to the navbar.
-- Edit details of existing payee.
-- View transaction history
-- Filter transaction history
-- Search transaction history
-- Personal details can be viewed censored, so that it can be viewed in libraries or any other public places.
-- View when their details was last changed, and by whom it was changed.

-### Teller

-- Deposit/Withdraw money using account number.

-### Officer

-- Create customer account.
-- View transaction history of customer.
-- View accounts table.

-### Manager

-- Should be able to create Teller and Branch officer accounts.
-- View all users registered - customers, tellers and branch officers.